gleb-kosteiko/so2twitter-poster/README.md

 ###Deploy and configuration
 1. Click "Deploy to Salesforce" button or clone the project and deploy it from your computer
 2. Go to "So2Twitter Poster settings" tab and fill all the necessary settings
-3. Go to Setup -> Develop -> Apex Classes and schedule "SO2TP_ScheduleTweetGenerator" class for daily execution
+3. Click "Start aggregation" button and check job execution results in Twitter
-4. Click "Start aggregation" button and check job execution results
+4. Go to Setup -> Develop -> Apex Classes and schedule "SO2TP_ScheduleTweetGenerator" class for daily execution

 ###ToDo
 1. Add validation for duplicate questions